-We are launching a new project, which is called CU-TIGER, The Characterization of urticaria markers including anti-TPO and IgE in serum.
+The characterization of urticaria markers including anti-TPO and IgE in serum.

-Recently, elevated levels of IgG-anti-thyroid peroxidase and low levels of total IgE were reported to be common in Type IIb aiCSU.
-The combination of low total IgE and high IgG-anti-TPO is linked to the features of Type IIb aiCSU such as basophil activation test (BAT) positivity, ASST positivity, basopenia and eosinopenia and poor response to antihistamine treatment.
-Both parameters are easy-to-assess and cost-effective and are routinely done in many healthcare settings.
+Recently, elevated levels of IgG-anti-thyroid peroxidase (TPO) and low levels of total IgE were reported to be common in Type IIb aiCSU.
+The combination of low total IgE and high IgG-anti-TPO is strongly linked to the features of Type IIb aiCSU such as basophil activation test (BAT) positivity, ASST positivity, basopenia, eosinopenia and poor response to antihistamine treatment.
+Both parameters are easy-to-assess and cost-effective and can be routinely done in many healthcare settings.
 The revised international urticaria guideline recommends IgE and IgG-anti-TPO as routine diagnostic measures in CSU patients in specialized care.

 Importantly, the use of the combination of these parameters can improve the stratification of patients into aiCSU and non-aiCSU.
-It might be a good marker for identifying patients for participation in clinical trials with Type IIb aiCSU-targeted treatment.
+It can be an important tool for further research on this disease, for clinical trials and programs of novel treatment options, and for developing a cure.
 Furthermore, this combination may be of use for the identification of patients at risk for autoimmune thyroiditis/hypothyroidism and other autoimmune diseases.

 As of now, large multicenter studies on IgE and anti-TPO as markers of Type IIb aiCSU are missing.
 CU-TIGER will change this.

 1. how many IgE-low and IgG-anti-TPO-high CSU patients have functional autoantibodies (IgG and/or IgE) assessed by both BAT and immunoassays;

 3. whether an additional parameter, e.g. basopenia, would increase diagnostic accuracy of using TPO/IgE for diagnosis of aiCSU;